 Scott graduated with a Bachelor of Arts from James Madison University in 2007 with a degree in Philosophy and Religion.
 He and his wife enjoyed Harrisonburg and JMU so much, that they never left, and Scott has held full time positions at the university with both Information Technology and Libraries & Educational Technologies.

-Scott has been married to his wife Melody since 2006, and they have a son, Luke, who was born in 2011.
-While Scott is not working, he likes to spend time with his wife, son and friends.
+Scott has been married to his wife Melody since 2006, and they have two sons, Luke and Henry.
+While Scott is not working, he likes to spend time with his wife, sons and friends.
 The Mersiovskys are active in their church, and they like to be outside and to travel.

-Lorie Miller joined the UREC team in 1996 and now serves as the Senior Assistant Director of Member Services and Equipment Center.
-Lorie oversees the member services and the equipment center operation and staffs.
+Lorie Miller joined the UREC team in 1996 and now serves as the Senior Assistant Director of Member Services.

 Lorie was born and raised in Harrisonburg, Virginia.
 Before working at UREC, Lorie worked for the JMU Student Health Center, JMU Human Resources and JMU Orientation.
-Lorie received the NIRSA Horace Moody Award for outstanding commitment to student development in 2007, and also received the VRSA award of merit and the student affairs and university planning division award for excellence.
+Lorie received the Student Affairs & University Planning Crredibl Award in 2013, the NIRSA Horace Moody Award for outstanding commitment to student development in 2007, and also received the VRSA award of merit and the student affairs and university planning division award for excellence.
 Lorie is a member of NIRSA and VRSA.

-Lorie has been married to her best friend Rob for over twenty years and they have two dogs.
-One is a Great Dane named Molly and the other is a Bernese mountain dog named Duke.
+Lorie has been married to her best friend Rob, who also works for JMU, for over twenty years.
+They have one dog, a Great Dane named Molly.
 Lorie loves gardening, reading, spending time with her family, and riding motorcycles.
 Her and her husband have a Harley Davidson and enjoy taking long rides.
-Lorie’s favorite activity at UREC is Zumba, and she loves the students here.
+Lorie’s favorite activities at UREC are Zumba and TRX, and she loves the students here.
 Her favorite quote is, “To the world, you may be one person but to one person, you may be the world.”
-Lorie’s all time favorite movie is Out of Africa, and she also likes to watch 24, Lost, House, Lie to Me, and Modern Family.
+Lorie’s all time favorite movie is Out of Africa.
 Her favorite music is Jazz, Blues, Bluegrass, and Classical.
 She really enjoys listening to all music except rap.
 Some of her all time favorite musician are Allman Brothers, Lynyrd Skynyrd, Alison Krauss, Johnny Cash, Mishka and Stevie Ray Vaughan.

 Donnie Mix has been working with the UREC team since the facility opened in 1996.
 He is currently the Equipment Manager and his main duties include keeping all exercise equipment maintained, working with field lining for intramurals and sport clubs, and maintaining all the sound system equipment in the building.